-Technology is also an important component of our business, as we continue to utilize new and better channels, such as the Internet, to communicate and interact with our clients, members and business partners.
+Technology is also an important component of our business, as we continue to utilize new and better channels to communicate and interact with our clients, members and business partners.
 If our competitors are more successful than us in employing this technology, our ability to attract new clients, retain existing clients and operate efficiently may suffer.